-The EFSF, in accordance with IAS 39 requirements, reviews its Loans and receivables at each reporting date to assess whether an impairment loss must be recorded, as described in Note 2.5.1.
+The EFSF, in accordance with IFRS 9 requirements, reviews its Loans and receivables at each reporting date to assess whether an impairment loss must be recorded, as described in Note 3.

-For euro area Member State loans in particular, given the EFSF's specific mandate as described in Note 4.1., judgement by the Company's management is required in the estimation of the amount and timing of future cash flows when determining the level of impairment required.
-Such estimation is based on specific policies in place to closely monitor the ability of the euro area Member State borrower to repay its obligations.
-At each reporting date, the result of such monitoring is reflected in the internal risk categorisation of the euro area Member State borrower followed by appropriate internal assessment.
+For loans to euro area Member State, given the EFSF's specific mandate as described in Note 4.1, judgement by the Company's management is required for the SICR assessment and the determination of the ECL.
+Such judgement follows specific policies in place to closely monitor the ability of the borrower to repay its obligations, as described in Note 3.